Key takeaways

 Along with quality considerations, it’s also important to assess the average maturity of bonds held in your portfolio.
 “Shorter-maturity bonds are less sensitive to the impact of interest rate changes,” says Haworth.
 “In an environment of rising interest rates, bonds with longer maturities will typically experience more downward price pressure.”

-Before investing in bonds, review your portfolio strategy with a financial professional.
+Before investing in bonds or any other asset class, review your portfolio strategy with a financial professional.
 Consider your investment time horizon, financial goals and desired level of risk.
-Remember that your long-term goals shouldn’t change just because the market is dealing with short-term volatility.
+And remember that your long-term goals shouldn’t change just because the market is dealing with short-term volatility.
+As always, investing is a long-term game.

 Learn about our approach to investment management.